wang-chen/git/README.md

    ![Alt text](img/branch.png?raw=true "Title")

-  4, When you change something and add it to your git repo:
+  4, When changing something, it will show "*"; when adding it to your repo, it will show "+":

    ![Alt text](img/change.png?raw=true "Title")

   5, Checkout back to master branch:

    ![Alt text](img/back.png?raw=true "Title")

+  6, Note: It doesn't replace your git, it shows where you are when you use git.

 ## To uninstall it: